 The manager/ owner is rich in statements about what to do, but not in how to do it.

-Therefore, we are beginning this series of brief trainings about how to engage your bottom 1/3 salespeople in career-changing dialog about their selling challenges.
+Therefore, we begin this series of brief trainings about how to engage your bottom 1/3 salespeople in career-changing dialog about their selling challenges.

 So this first question is for YOU: